-All UK organisations which employ over 250 employees are required to report annually on their gender pay gap, based on = the difference between the average pay of men and women employees, regardless of role or seniority, based on 'Full pay relevant employees' as at the snapshot date of 5th April.
+All UK organisations which employ over 250 employees are required to report annually on their gender pay gap, based on the difference between the average pay of men and women employees, regardless of role or seniority, based on 'Full pay relevant employees' as at the snapshot date of 5th April.

-We are committed to building a sustainable future for our business and the Construction industry as a whole.
-2023 sees the implementation of our Equality Plan, which prioritises our commitment to improve diversity and inclusion, based on four pillars, to ensure that everyone is valued, differences are celebrated and who we are and the different perspectives we bring are respected.
+We are committed to building a sustainable future for our business and the Construction industry.
+2023 saw the development of our Equality Plan, which prioritises our commitment to improve diversity and inclusion, based on four pillars, to ensure that everyone is valued, differences are celebrated and who we are and the different perspectives we bring are respected.